Fundamental weight systems are quantum states: Positivity of the Cayley distance kernel

-Finally, we prove that there is a lower bound for the inverse temperature $\beta$ above which the Cayley distance kernel is always positive definite: \begin{prop}[Lower inverse temperature bound of positive definite phase] For $ e^{\beta} \;\geq\; \frac { N - 1 } { \mathclap{\phantom{\vert^{b}}} \sqrt[N]{2} - 1 } $ the Cayley distance kernel on $\mathrm{Sym}(N)$ is positive definite. \end{prop} \begin{proof} Using that, by left invariance of the Cayley distance kernel (Lemma \ref{LeftInvarianceOfCayleyDistance}), \begin{enumerate}[{\bf (i)}]
+We establish a sharp lower bound for the inverse temperature $\beta$ above which the Cayley distance kernel is always positive definite (Prop. \ref{CayleyDistanceKernelPositiveDefiniteForSufficientlyLargeBeta} below; for log-integral inverse tempteratures this is already the statement of Prop. \ref{CayleyDistanceKernelPositiveSemiDefiniteAtLowIntegers}).
+The argument via Stanley's combinatorial {\it hook-content formula} in the following Lemma \ref{CayleyDistanceKernelEigenvaluesViaHookContent} was kindly pointed out to us by A. Abdesselam; it improves on an earlier proof of ours of a loose lower bound via the Gershgorin circle theorem.